maciejmajewski/chrome-extension-lightbox-ingredients/README.md

 Chrome extension for highlighting ingredients you might be allergic to on LightBox.pl (diet catering)

-This is PoC and only highlights ingredients hardcode in config file `src/config.json` (for now).
+This is PoC and only highlights ingredients hardcoded in the config file `src/config.json` (for now).

 | Day view | Meal selection |
 |----------|----------------|